wernerjacobs/demo/README.md

 is a wildfly 10.1.0.Final but any certified Java EE 7 server should work.
 There are no extra dependencies shipped, so the WAR size is kept at its minimum.

-For JSON parsing I have opted to go with the built in Java EEJSON technology.
+For JSON parsing I have opted to go with the built in Java EE JSON technology.
 For this simple use case this is sufficient.
-If advanced mappings were needed, I might opt to add a additional dependency.
+If advanced mappings were needed, I might opt to add an additional dependency.
 No bean validation is added to the model as it was not required.

 The packages are created with the BCE pattern in mind